Rent Help Available for Young Adults ages 18-24 in King County

 Struggling to pay rent?
 You're not alone.
 The Y is here to support young people through these financially uncertain times.

-The Y Social Impact Center is offering up to six months of rent assistance for young adults ages 18-24 who live in King County.
-After applying, you will be contacted by the Y Social Impact Center Staff in 7-10 business days about needed documents in order to meet additional eligibility.
+The Y Social Impact Center is offering up to twelve months of rent assistance for young adults ages 18-24 who live in King County.
+After applying, you will be contacted by the Y Social Impact Center Staff within 2 weeks about needed documents in order to meet additional eligibility.

 Apply if you meet ALL criteria 1-4:

 - Currently 18-24 years old

 - Household resides in King County (A household is any group of people wanting to maintain housing together - young adult does NOT have to be head of household)

 - Income at or below 80% area median income over the past 60 days

 - Behind in at least 1 month of rent (full or partial) since March 1st